MounikaBeerelly/my-python-journey/Packages.md

 3. To show the data in tabular format, need `tabulate` package.
     - `pip install tabulate`
     - `from tabulate import tabulate`

+4. We can't use reduce function directly
+    - First import `functools`
+    - use functools.reducce() function